 - You can defend your business — without becoming defensive.
 For example, you can use language like, “We are sorry to hear that you were frustrated by the response time of our maintenance staff.
 This is not the type of efficient service we aim to deliver to our valued residents.
 We understand your concerns and want to assure you our team is here to help resolve the issue with your heating promptly.”
 This sort of language allows you to assert that great customer service is a priority for your team, without being confrontational or minimizing the customer’s experience.

 - If you think a review crosses the line into slander, libel, harassment, or abuse, you can always flag and report the comment.
 Just don’t abuse this option, or you’ll find yourself on the slippery slope to review censorship — which, as we’ll explore in an upcoming post, has been shown to negatively impact the businesses that engage in it.

 Schedule a Demo of Our Response Scribe Service and Review Management Platform

 From review marketing and automated review generation to review response and management, we offer solutions designed to help your agency or brand drive growth in any vertical.
 Whether your team needs an extra hand responding to reviews, you want to gain actionable insights about your business, or you’re looking for ways to increase your efficiency by using a centralized platform, our technology allows you to monitor client listings across 100+ directories, with more available upon request.

-Find out why Smart Link Solutions, V Digital Services, CallSource, Qebot, and other agencies trust Shout About Us to manage their clients’ online reviews at thousands of businesses across the U.S. Book a demo of our platform and review reply service, or contact us online to learn more.
+Find out why Smart Link Solutions, V Digital Services, CallSource, Qebot, and other agencies trust Shout About Us to manage their clients’ online reviews at thousands of businesses across the U.S. Book a demo of our platform to learn more.